 - Ringing in the ears or a sensation of fullness (like when flying in an airplane)

 It is important for patients experiencing symptoms of TMJ to be thoroughly evaluated so that treatment can address the imbalance in the bite.
 Dr. Roham Rafat and Dr. Ashley Izadi have extensive experience with bite disorders.

-We offer TMJ therapy and will take the time to determine the imbalance within your occlusal system in order to create a treatment plan that will provide comfortable and long-lasting results.
+We offer TMJ treatment in Hunt Valley, MD.
+Our dentists will take the time to determine the imbalance within your occlusal system in order to create a treatment plan that will provide comfortable and long-lasting results.